Posted in How To on April 18th, 2013

 4. CTA Size

 Yes, bigger is better.
 It’s almost a rule.
-But there are circumstances, especially when you’re talking about 2 CTAs on the same page, when reducing the button size of your secondary CTA makes sense.
+But there are circumstances, especially when you’re talking about two call-to-actions on the same page, when reducing the button size of your secondary call-to-action makes sense.
 You can see how this works in the image below, taken from wufoo.com:

 Some additional Tips